ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

   * add ``redirect`` to the corresponding entry in ``meta/runtime.yml``
   * remove ``removal_version`` from there

+Collections that are currently in Ansible distribution are listed in ``ANSIBLE_VERSION/ansible.in`` file of

 According to the above, you need to create at least three PRs as follows: